I’ve been a drug addict for more than 6 years.

 3.I made good friends

-Therefore, after quitting I got the opportunity to dump all my drug-addict friends and I made friends with people who loved to see me progress.
+After quitting, I got the opportunity to dump all my drug-addict friends and I made friends with people who loved to see my progress.

 4.I invested in myself

 My drug addiction made me neglect myself.
 I never cared about my appearance because I only cared about ‘getting high.’
-However, after quitting, I cared about my health and appearance.
-Also, I changed my closet and purchased self-development books.
+After quitting, I cared about my health and appearance: I embraced healthy foods and bought nice clothes.

 5.People respected me